0xsol1d/BellsNftTools/README.md

 # Welcome to the Bellscoin NFT Tools (ALPHA_V0.1)

-This is an experimental Bellscoin-specific toolset for creating and inscribing an NFT collection is a bundle of modified versions of the following scripts:
+This is an experimental Bellscoin-specific toolset for creating and inscribing an NFT collection.
+As it is still experimental it can happen that sometimes an intervention is necessary, but there are some helper scripts available, which simplify the understanding of the processes (see below).

+It is a bundle of modified versions of the following scripts:

 - [HashLipsEngine](https://github.com/HashLips/hashlips_art_engine)
 - [Bellinals](https://github.com/martinseeger2002/Bellinals)